 - input arrays must be on a global grid

-igradsg computes a scalar array given gradient gzx and gzy and returns it in the array z. igradsg operates on a gaussian grid.
+igradsG computes a scalar array given gradient gzx and gzy, and returns it as an array with the same dimensions as gzy, gzy. igradsG operates on a gaussian grid.

-This procedure computes a scalar function whose gradient is the irrotational component of the input vector.
+This function computes a scalar function whose gradient is the irrotational component of the input vector.
 The gradient is equal to the input vector only if its rotational component is zero.

 Note: For the arrays whose last two dimensions are nlat x nlon, the rest of the dimensions (if any) are collectively referred to as N. If the input/output arrays are just two dimensions, then N can either be considered equal to 1 or nothing at all.